-CEIA is directed and managed by Matt Waldman, who has diverse international experience in a range of fields.
-He currently serves as an Adviser to the UN Special Representative for Somalia, and was previously an Adviser to the UN Special Envoy for Syria (2014-15), and the UN Special Representative for Afghanistan (2011-12).
+CEIA is directed and managed by Matt Waldman, who has diverse international experience.
+He currently serves as an Adviser to the UN Special Envoy for Yemen and has previously served as an Adviser to the UN Special Representative for Somalia (2016-2018), UN Special Envoy for Syria (2014-15), and the UN Special Representative for Afghanistan (2011-12).
 He has undertaken mediation work in the Middle East and Africa with the European Institute of Peace and Inter Mediate.
-He was a Fellow at Harvard’s Kennedy School (2009-10 and 2012-14).
+He is a Visiting Fellow at Harvard Law School and was previously a Fellow at Cambridge University, Tufts University, and Harvard’s Kennedy School.

-Claire Yorke provides research and analytical support to CEIA.
-Claire is a doctoral researcher at King’s College London and non resident senior fellow at the Atlantic Council.
-Her research focuses on the role of empathy in diplomacy.
+Claire Yorke has provided research and analytical support to CEIA.
+Claire has a doctorate from King’s College London and was non resident senior fellow at the Atlantic Council.
+Her research has focused on the role of empathy in diplomacy.

-Claire Akkaoui provides research assistance to CEIA.
-She is presently reading for the MSc in Global Governance and Diplomacy at the University of Oxford.
+Claire Akkaoui has provided research assistance to CEIA.
+She has an MSc in Global Governance and Diplomacy at the University of Oxford.

-Rob Pinney manages CEIA’s website and provides research support.
+Rob Pinney has provided support and advice on CEIA’s website.
 Rob is a documentary photographer and researcher, focussing on how visual media shapes public apprehension of wars and conflicts.

 CEIA has a panel of highly respected advisers from diverse fields and disciplines, who give advice and CEIA’s policy work and activities.
 The panel includes: Pamela Aall, Mariano Aguirre, Scott Atran, Simon Baron-Cohen, Robert Bordone, Marina Cantacuzino, Martin Griffiths, Rolf Holmboe, Robert Jervis, Michael Keating, Roman Krznaric, Gabrielle Rifkind, Rebecca Saxe, Steven Pinker and Steven Walt.
 A full list of CEIA’s Advisers can be found here.